TobiasPSP/doneland_sources/Components/Power/BMS/2s/medium/README.md

-# 2S BMS for Medium Loads
+﻿# 2S BMS for Medium Loads
 :stopwatch: Reading time: 10 minutes.

 ## Overview

 For projects with medium current needs in the range of *8A* with occasional spikes of up to *15A*, at 4.1cm x 1.6cm x 0.35cm a small and reasonably-priced breakout board delivers the required protection features.

-The total cost including customs and shipping is around € 0.80/piece when ordered in quantities of 10.
+The total cost including customs and shipping is around â‚¬ 0.80/piece when ordered in quantities of 10.

 ## Setup